 Students working on productions, including those performing and designing, are asked to sign production agreements.
 Agreements ensure that everyone is aware of production dates and their responsibilities toward that production.
 This agreement is based on the contracts signed in the professional theater.
 The Production Manager will prepare and distribute the agreements for you to sign.

 PRODUCTION CALENDAR:

-The production office maintains the Rutgers Theater Company Production Calendar (https://sites.google.com/view/rutgers-theater/).
+The production office maintains the Rutgers Theater Company Production Calendar (Production Calendar).
 This is updated daily, and has the current information regarding all productions, including deadlines, meetings, rehearsal, and performance dates.